-Harris Health System Nursing’s mission, vision, values and philosophy form the foundation for Nursing's strategic plan.
+Harris Health System Nursing’s mission, vision, and values form the foundation for Nursing's strategic plan.
 These guiding statements are used as the touchstone for strategy development, implementation plans and evaluation criteria.

-Vision: Nursing will be recognized locally and nationally for excellence in professional practice and patient care.
+Vision: Harris Health Nursing will be recognized globally for excellence in professional practice, patient-centered care, innovation and scholarship.

-Advancement of nursing practice and achievement of optimal patient outcomes result from the generation of new knowledge and the application of evidence and best practice recommendations honed through research.
-Harris Health System nurses perform scholarly inquiry through a variety of activities.
-Led by a PhD-prepared nurse researcher, our nurses, including interns, have used the evidence-based practice process in completing research projects and both podium and poster presentation at state regional, national, and international forums.
+Clinical InquiryNursing is one of the most knowledge-intense professions in health care.
+Advancement of nursing practice and achievement of optimal patient outcomes result from the generation of new knowledge and the application of evidence and best practice recommendations honed through research and its translation to practice.
+Harris Health nurses perform clinical inquiry through a variety of activities.